2009 Honduran coup d'état

-The 2009 Honduran coup d'état, part of the 2009 Honduran constitutional crisis, occurred when the Honduran Army on 28 June 2009 followed orders from the Honduran Supreme Court to oust President Manuel Zelaya and send him into exile.
-Zelaya had attempted to schedule a non-binding poll on holding a referendum on convening a constituent assembly to write a new constitution.
-Zelaya refused to comply with court orders to cease, and the Honduran Supreme Court issued a secret warrant for his arrest dated 26 June.
-Two days later, Honduran soldiers stormed the president's house in the middle of the night and detained him, forestalling the poll.
-Instead of bringing him to trial, the army put him on a military aeroplane and flew him to Costa Rica.
-Later that day, after the reading of a resignation letter of disputed authenticity, the Honduran Congress voted to remove Zelaya from office, and appointed Head of Congress Roberto Micheletti, his constitutional successor, to replace him and finish his term.
-It was the first coup to occur in the country since 1978.
+The 2009 Honduran coup d'état, which took place during the 2009 Honduran constitutional crisis, occurred after President Manuel Zelaya failed to follow a Honduran Supreme Court ruling.
+On 28 June 2009, the Honduran Army ousted him and sent him into exile.
+Zelaya had attempted to schedule a non-binding poll to hold a referendum on convening a constituent assembly for writing a new constitution.
+Despite court orders to cease, Zelaya refused to comply, and the Honduran Supreme Court issued a secret arrest warrant dated 26 June.
+Two days later, Honduran soldiers stormed the president's house in the middle of the night, detained him, and thwarted the poll.
+Instead of putting him on trial, the army put him on a military plane and flew him to Costa Rica.
+Later that day, after reading a resignation letter of disputed authenticity, the Honduran Congress voted to remove Zelaya from office and appointed Head of Congress Roberto Micheletti, his constitutional successor, to complete his term.
+This was the first coup to occur in the country since 1978.

-International reaction to the 2009 Honduran coup d'état was widespread; the United Nations, the Organization of American States (OAS), and the European Union condemned the removal of Zelaya as a military coup.
-On 5 July 2009, all member states of the OAS voted by acclamation to suspend Honduras from the organization.
+The international reaction was extensive, with the United Nations, the Organization of American States (OAS), and the European Union condemning Zelaya's removal as a military coup.
+On 5 July 2009, all member states of the OAS voted unanimously to suspend Honduras from the organization.

-In July 2011, Honduras's Truth Commission concluded that Zelaya broke the law when he disregarded a Supreme Court ruling ordering him to cancel the referendum, but that his removal from office was also illegal and a coup.
-The Commission found Congress' designation of Roberto Micheletti as interim president had been unconstitutional, and the resulting administration a "de facto regime."
-Former Guatemalan Vice-president Eduardo Stein chaired the commission and presented its report to the then Honduran President Porfirio Lobo, the head of the Supreme Court, Jorge Rivera Avilez and the Secretary General of the Organization of American States, Jose Miguel Insulza.
-In November 2021, more than a decade after the coup removed Zelaya from office, his wife - the former Honduran First Lady, Xiomara Castro de Zelaya would be elected as the first female President of Honduras.
+In July 2011, Honduras's Truth and Reconciliation Commission concluded that Zelaya had violated the law by disregarding a Supreme Court ruling to cancel the referendum, but his removal from office was also deemed illegal and a coup.
+The Commission found that Congress' appointment of Roberto Micheletti as interim president was unconstitutional, and the resulting administration was considered a "de facto regime."
+The commission, chaired by former Guatemalan Vice-president Eduardo Stein, presented its report to then Honduran President Porfirio Lobo Sosa, the head of the Supreme Court, Jorge Rivera Avilez, and the Secretary General of the Organization of American States, José Miguel Insulza.
+In November 2021, over a decade after the coup removed Zelaya from office, his wife, former Honduran First Lady Xiomara Castro de Zelaya, was elected as the first female President of Honduras.